 At the 2017 Annual Meeting, 89% of the shares voted by our shareholders were voted to approve, on an advisory basis, the compensation of our Executive Officers.
 We believe this vote supports our view that the Company's compensation decisions and compensation philosophy and policy discussed below appropriately align the interests of our Executive Officers with the short and long-term goals of the Company.
 Also at the 2017 Annual Meeting, 86% of the shares voted by our shareholders were voted to approve, on an advisory basis, to hold shareholder advisory votes on executive compensation every three years.
-The next shareholder advisory vote on executive compensation is scheduled to take place at the Annual Meeting of Shareholders to be held in 2020.
+Therefore, a shareholder advisory vote on executive compensation is scheduled to take place at this year's Annual Meeting.